deconf/Analytics-Insights/readme.txt

 = 5.0.0.2 =
 * Enhancements:
 	* use site_url() to determine the main domain name
+	* display the page load time in seconds with two decimals

 = 5.0.0.1 =
 * Bug Fixes: